JBoss.orgCommunity Documentation

 After the running a benchmark, a HTML report will be written in the benchmarkDirectory

-.
+with the filename index.html.
 Open it in your browser.
 It has a nice overview of your

 benchmark including: